TEM2: Usage

-The units are widely associated with the construction of the Baikal–Amur Mainline, providing the hauling power for the construction trains used on the line.
-Exported to Poland and Cuba, the Polish units can be seen on the standard and broad-gauge rail lines in the country.
+the Polish units can be seen on the standard and broad-gauge rail lines in the country.
 They are also used on the Linia Hutnicza Szerokotorowa and in industrial and sand haulage around Katowice.

 Upgraded units are still being used in Lithuania in 2021; LTG Cargo operates an upgraded TEM2UM-1000 (TEM2) shunting locomotive.
 The work involved upgrading the underframe of the unit and installing new components, including a 900 kW C32 Caterpillar diesel engine, EMIT main and auxiliary generators, a new Airpol SK30 compressor, and a remote fuel metering system.
 The unit also had new control circuit wires and power cables and video surveillance cameras installed.
 Cab upgrades include a new control panel, a new chair, HVAC system, and ultraviolet lamp for disinfection of frequently touched surfaces.
 The upgraded unit offers a 30% reduction in fuel usage and comes at 60% of the cost of a new locomotive.